aogallo/TodoApi/README.md

 # TodoApi

-This is a basic API of building a controller-based.
-Use a memory database
+This is a basic controller-based API.

+Use a memory database.

 ## Next Steps